SharePoint/sp-dev-docs/docs/general-development/follow-content-in-sharepoint.md

 > **Note:**
-> For examples that show how to use the REST service to follow content, see  [How to: Follow documents, sites, and tags by using the REST service in SharePoint 2013](how-to-follow-documents-sites-and-tags-by-using-the-rest-service-in-sharepoint-2.md).
+> For examples that show how to use the REST service to follow content, see  [How to: Follow documents, sites, and tags by using the REST service in SharePoint](how-to-follow-documents-sites-and-tags-by-using-the-rest-service-in-sharepoint-2.md).